Swing Into Summer

 The porch swing, a family heirloom made by her father from an old aluminum cot, playfully alludes to the indoor/outdoor setting while infusing cozy seating and good memories.
 “Every time I sit on it, I think of the labor of love it was for [my father]; it holds many memories,” she says.
 The stained glass window hanging before the real window adds another layer of color and Rita’s personal style.

-By Jickie Torres
+Written by Jickie Torres

 Photography by Mark Tanner

-Styled by Rebecca Razo and Hillary Black
+Styling by Rebecca Razo and Hillary Black